klima7/Pol-Spider/datasets/complete/README.md

 ## Complete datasets

-In this directory complete datasets with appear after calling synthesize script.
+In this directory complete datasets will appear after calling synthesize script.